KimythAnly/AGAIN-VC/README.md

 python preprocess.py -c config/preprocess.yaml
 ```
 Preprocessing the wave files into acoustic features (eg. mel-spectrogram).
+Note that we provide a tiny subset of VCTK corpus in this repo just for checking whether the code works or not.
+If you want to use the whole VCTK corpus, please make sure to revise the preprocessing config file first.

 ### Making indexes for training
 ```bash